 “I like going for a recovery run the day after a hard race (which is a lot - I LOVE racing).
 I always keep it short and just try to feel like the run is restoring energy rather than being extra training.”

 Thanks, Gromit.
 Cracking response.

-Pop back in February for our answer to Gillain's query.
+Pop back soon for our answer to Gillian's query.